perfsonar/docs/pwa_user_management.rst

 **Running SCA commands**

-You can run SCA commands by running commands inside the ``sca-auth`` container, using either method above.
+You can run other SCA commands by running commands inside the ``sca-auth`` container, using either method above.

 sca-auth Commands
 =================